Ways to Increase Your Daily Steps

 About Step Pedometers

-Purchase a step pedometer at a Dean Clinic Pharmacy, or at any sporting goods store.
+Purchase a step pedometer at an SSM Health Pharmacy, or at any sporting goods store.
 There are different kinds of pedometers available depending on your needs.
 Some require you to measure your stride to calculate distance.
 To calculate 10,000 steps, you need a simple “step pedometer,” which keeps track of the number of steps you take (not distance).

 Before you Purchase a Pedometer, Consider the Following: